emberjs/guides/source/object-model/classes-and-instances.md

 // alerts "Stefan Penner, reporting for duty!"
 ```

-If you are subclassing a framework class, like `Ember.View`, and you override
+If you are subclassing a framework class, like `Ember.Component`, and you
-the `init` method, make sure you call `this._super()`!
-If you don't, the system
+override the `init` method, make sure you call `this._super()`!
+If you don't,
-may not have an opportunity to do important setup work, and you'll see strange
+the system may not have an opportunity to do important setup work, and you'll
-behavior in your application.
+see strange behavior in your application.

 ### Accessing Object Properties